rogereo/rogereo.github.io/_posts/2025-09-10-mammal-type-classifier.markdown

        decoding="async">
 </figure>

+> EfficientNet performed best with 93.1% accuracy, followed by MobileNet (90.8%) and ResNet (89.9%).
+All models handle primates extremely well (94–96 correct predictions), showing strong feature consistency, while rodents are the most difficult class.

 ### Deployment
 > After training and evaluation, I saved the models as pickled files so they could be reused without retraining and integrated them into a Gradio web app.
 The application’s core feature includes a multi-model comparison interface, letting users test an image across ResNet, EfficientNet, and MobileNet while seeing the predicted label, actual label, loss, and prediction probability for each.
 To make the experience more engaging, I added Gemini LLM features: an automated performance summary that highlights which models were correct and how they differed, and a fun fact about the animal whenever a model gets the prediction right.
 Together, these features turn a simple classifier into an interactive, educational tool that not only demonstrates model performance but also makes the results more insightful and rewarding to explore.